thoughtspot/thoughtspot.github.io/_admin/ts-cloud/scriptability.md

 {: id="migrate-object"}
 ## Migrate an object
 To migrate an Answer, Pinboard, View, or Worksheet from one cluster to another, follow these steps.
+To migrate SpotApps, or collections of objects packaged together as a zip file, refer to [SpotApps]({{ site.baseurl }}/admin/ts-cloud/app-templates.html).
 Note that you cannot create a new Table using Scriptability.
 You can only update existing Tables.

 1. [Export the object](#export-object) you want to move, as in steps 1 to 5 of the **Export an Object** section above.